1 Document summary

 The trust and its management have a duty, so far as it is reasonably practicable; to ensure that there is a management regime in place for the design, installation, and operational management of electrical systems and equipment.

-The purpose of this policy is to provide clear definitions of responsibilities in relation to electrical systems and equipment.
-All electrical systems should be designed, maintained and operated to provide:
+The aim of this policy is to provide clear definitions of responsibilities in relation to electrical systems and equipment.

-- adequacy and reliability of supply, continuity of supply is ensured by good design, installation to appropriate standards, provision of standby facilities and adequate maintenance, inspection and testing
+- Adequacy and reliability of supply, continuity of supply is ensured by good design, installation to appropriate standards, provision of standby facilities and adequate maintenance, inspection and testing.

-- safety in operation and fault conditions, electrical systems should fail to safety in fault conditions by automatically disconnecting the electrical supply and thus preventing an electrical shock or a fire.
+- Safety in operation and fault conditions, electrical systems should fail to safety in fault conditions by automatically disconnecting the electrical supply and thus preventing an electrical shock or a fire.
 Risks may be reduced by appropriate design, inspection, testing and maintenance and also by users of electrical equipment following basic procedures before, during and after use.
-Basic procedures include visual inspections for defects, observing instructions for use and by switching off electrical appliances when not in use for long periods, particularly those appliances where batteries are being charged
+Basic procedures include visual inspections for defects, observing instructions for use and by switching off electrical appliances when not in use for long periods, particularly those appliances where batteries are being charged.

-- safety when carrying out maintenance, appropriate procedures should ensure that risks related to maintenance personnel are kept to a reasonably practicable minimum.
+- Safety when carrying out maintenance, appropriate procedures should ensure that risks related to maintenance personnel are kept to a reasonably practicable minimum.
 Records of maintenance activity and inspection and testing should be kept.
 All maintenance staff should be competent to carry out the tasks requested of them.
 They should be made aware of any risks and be provided with suitable training and instruction.
-The frequency of maintenance will be determined by appropriate guidance and risk assessment techniques
+The frequency of maintenance will be determined by appropriate guidance and risk assessment techniques.

-3 Scope
+3 Procedure

 Where other organisations are in control of electrical systems in which the trust places its staff or service users, trust managers should ensure that appropriate precautions are being taken to minimise the risks from these systems where practicable to do so.
 This policy is not intended to detail precautions for specialist systems such as medical and electronic equipment, although some of the guidance and comment in this policy may be applicable to these systems.
 Advice on these systems should be sought from the trusts medical devices lead or the organisation with the responsibility to maintain the equipment.